Arc coloring of odd graphs for hamiltonicity: Uniform 2-factors and Hamilton cycles

-\begin{example} Fig.~\ref{fig6} for $k=3$, and Fig.~\ref{fig7} for $k=4$, show some of those lists $L(\alpha)$ assembled in groups of three or four lists.
-Fig.~\ref{fig6} for $k=3$ shows two such groups, gathering the lists for the triples $\tau_0=(\alpha_0,\alpha_1,\alpha_2)$ and $\tau_1=(\alpha_0,\alpha_3,\alpha_4)$, each list $L(\alpha_i)$ headed on its top by the subindex $i$ of $\alpha_i$.
-In each such $L(\alpha_i)$, there are just two contiguous lines in red (against the blackness of the remaining lines) except for their initial entries, in black, and the unique blue vertical pair of number entries that are $k$-supplementary (Remark~\ref{r2}).
-These colored line pairs $FT(\alpha_i)$ are examples of {\it flippable tuples}, so named in \cite{Hcs}.
-For each of $j=0$ and $1$, the three $FT(\alpha_i)$ with $\alpha_i\in\tau_j$ are combined into a 6-cycle $F_6C(\tau_j)$ in $O_3$, which for $\kappa=2k=6$ is an example of a {\it flipping $\kappa$-cycle}, as in \cite{Hcs}, that we denote $F_\kappa C(\tau_j)$; such flipping 6-cycle $F_6C(\tau_j)$ is shown in the middle left of the respective upper-left part and upper-right part, respectively, in Fig.~\ref{fig6}, sided each on its right and below by its three participating lists $L(\alpha_i)$.
-Above such flipping 6-cycle $F_6C(\tau_j)$ ($j=0,1)$, a triple of Dyck words of length 6 headed each by the subindex $i\in\{0,1,2\}$ or $i\in\{0,3,4\}$ of the corresponding $\alpha_i$ is shown in red except for a blue entry.
-This blue entry corresponds to the position of the blue $k$-supplementary number entries in the two contiguous red-blue substrings of the corresponding flippable tuples $FT(\alpha_i)$.\end{example}
+\begin{enumerate}\item {\bf Flippable tuples:} In each such $L(\alpha_i)$, there is at least one pair of contiguous red lines, apart from, or including, its first red line, $F(\alpha_i)$, except for their initial black entries and the unique vertical pair of number $k$-supplementary blue entries (Section~\ref{modular}).
+These unique colored-line pairs $FT(\alpha_i,j)$, where $j\in[0,2k]$ are the respective positions counted from the right at which the $k$-supplementary pairs determining adjacency in $O_k$ occurs, are said to be {\it flippable tuples} \cite{Hcs}. \item {\bf Flipping $\kappa$-cycles:} For $j=0,1$, the three pairs $FT(\alpha_i,j)$ with $L(\alpha_i)\in\tau_j$ are combined into a 6-cycle $F_6C(\tau_j)$ in $O_3$, which for $\kappa=2k=6$, is an example of a {\it flipping $\kappa$-cycle} \cite{Hcs}, that we denote $F_\kappa C(\tau_j)$.
+Such flipping 6-cycle $F_6C(\tau_j)$ is shown in the middle left of the respective upper-left part and upper-right part, respectively, in Fig.~\ref{fig6}, sided each on its right and below by its three participating lists $L(\alpha_i)$.
+Above such flipping 6-cycle $F_6C(\tau_j)$ ($j=0,1)$, a triple of Dyck words of length 6 headed each by the subindex $i\in\{0,1,2\}$ or $i\in\{0,3,4\}$ of the corresponding $L(\alpha_i)$ is shown in red except for one blue entry at the position of the blue $k$-supplementary number entries in the two contiguous red-blue substrings of the corresponding flippable tuples $FT(\alpha_i,j)$. \end{enumerate} For any $k>1$, red-blue flippable tuples as those six in this subsection (see Fig~\ref{fig6}) were shown to exist in \cite[pp.~1261--1265]{Hcs}.
+These six flippable tuples were shown to form part of a bitstring family \cite[display~(3.3)]{Hcs} (see displays~(\ref{!}) and~(\ref{!!}) in Subsection~\ref{r4} below).
+They were used in the construction of Hamilton cycles in \cite{Hcs}, reconsidered below.